-You would have realised that it isn’t so difficult to get compound interest working in your favor now, isn't it?
+You would have realised that it isn’t so difficult to get compound interest working in your favour now, isn't it?

 Before you even start ploughing all your capital into investing, there’s 2 more things you’ll need to know;

-“How much can my money actually grow, and how long?”
+“How much can my money actually grow, and how long will it take?”

 You’ll want to set a goal or a milestone before you actually start investing because then, you’ll know how well you actually are doing.